chipturner/asking-questions/README.md

 and the responses they get.
 Be aware of your surroundings and try to fit the culture and processes around you.

+**Never ask questions over Direct Message.
+Always ask in public.**
+Otherwise you are just bothering someone in a way that benefits no one else.

 ## Write Better To Get More Help

 Writing succinct, clear questions is critical to all forms of